 Student Affairs Administration

-To be eligible for admission to the Student Affairs Administration Certificate program, the applicant must:
+To be admitted to the Student Affairs Administration Certificate program, the applicant must:

 - Submit a letter of support from their supervisor (if applicable) as well as a one page statement of intent